John Petrucelli

-John Petrucelli (born October 27, 1992) is an American-born naturalized Italian professional basketball player for Trapani Shark of the Lega Basket Serie A (LBA).
-He played college basketball for Molloy College before playing professionally in Slovakia, the NBA G League and Israel.
+John Petrucelli (born October 27, 1992) is an American-born naturalized Italian professional basketball player for Napoli of the Italian Lega Basket Serie A (LBA) and the EuroCup.
+He played college basketball for Molloy College before playing professionally in Slovakia, the NBA G League, Israel, Germany, Turkey and Italy.

 Early life and college career

 Petrucelli attended Hicksville High School in Hicksville, New York, where he earned All-County Accolades in 2009–10.
 Petrucelli was also named to the All-Conference Team as a junior.

 Petrucelli played college basketball at Molloy College, where he averaged 23 points, 7.6 rebounds, 3 assists and 3.6 steals per game in his senior year, leading the Lions to the conference semi-finals round of the playoffs.
 On March 4, 2014, Petrucelli was named East Coast Conference Player of the Year.

 On January 16, 2020, Petrucelli was inducted into Molloy's Athletic Hall of Fame.

 Professional career

 Iskra Svit (2015–2016)

 On November 1, 2014, Petrucelli was selected in Round 8 with Pick 3 in the 2014 NBA Development League Draft by the Bakersfield Jam.
 On January 29, 2015, Petrucelli started his professional career with Iskra Svit of the Slovak Basketball League.
 On November 7, 2015, Petrucelli recorded a career-high 27 points, while shooting 11-of-16 from the field, along with five rebounds, seven assists and three steals in an 81–64 win over Karlovka Bratislava.
 In 21 games played during the 2015–16 season, he averaged 16.4 points, 5.1 rebounds, 2.6 assists and 1.9 steals per game.